sphinx-labs/sphinx/docs/how-chugsplash-works.md

 ### Approval

 Once a team has decided to proceed with a deployment or upgrade, the proposed deployment is approved by the project's owner, which is usually governance or a multisig.
 This occurs via an `approve` transaction on the project's `ChugSplashManager`.
-This transaction has a single input: the 32-byte bundle ID created in the proposal step.
+This transaction has a single input: the 32-byte deployment ID created in the proposal step.

 ### Execution